Centrix14/fd/README.md

 + Layers
 + Save / Open

-the program also supports bindings
+the program also supports bindings:
++ To points
++ To lines (in the end, the middle of the intersection)

 ## building
 To compile and run the program successfully, you will need: